 Co-opted members are determined by the JMO Forum

 The JMO Forum is chaired by a PGY2+ representative, who sat on the committee the previous year.
 A Deputy Chair is elected at the start of each calendar year from one of the intern representatives.

 The JMO Forum meets four times a year.

-For any questions regarding the SA JMO Forum, please contact the 2020 Chair, Dr Monica Chen – via the SA MET Unit.
+For any questions regarding the SA JMO Forum, please contact the Chair – via the SA MET Unit.